thanhtutdt96/aspire/README.md

 php artisan db:seed
 ```

-4. Run `yarn serve` to serve the project.
+4. Run `php artisan serve` to serve the project.

 ## Using the API